Tag: Douglas Carswell

 Justin Tomlinson

-• Douglas Carswell – 2016 Parliamentary Question to the Ministry of Justice
+• Douglas Carswell – 2016 Parliamentary Question to the Department of Health

-Douglas Carswell – 2016 Parliamentary Question to the Ministry of Justice
+Douglas Carswell – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Justice, what planning his Department has undertaken for the possibility of the UK voting to leave the EU.
+To ask the Secretary of State for Health, what plans his Department has to review the efficacy of the 111 service in ensuring that 999 is not used in medical non-emergencies.

-• Douglas Carswell – 2016 Parliamentary Question to the Department for Communities and Local Government
+• Douglas Carswell – 2016 Parliamentary Question to the Department for Culture, Media and Sport

-Douglas Carswell – 2016 Parliamentary Question to the Department for Communities and Local Government
+Douglas Carswell – 2016 Parliamentary Question to the Department for Culture, Media and Sport

 The below Parliamentary question was asked by Douglas Carswell on 2016-02-26.

-To ask the Secretary of State for Communities and Local Government, with reference to the Prime Minister’s Oral Statement of 22 February 2016, Official Report, column 35, on the European Council, whether his Department is undertaking planning in the eventuality of a majority leave vote in the EU referendum.
+To ask the Secretary of State for Culture, Media and Sport, with reference to the Prime Minister’s Oral Statement of 22 February 2016, Official Report, column 35, on the European Council, whether his Department is undertaking planning in the eventuality of a majority leave vote in the EU referendum.

 At the February European Council, the Government negotiated a new settlement, giving the United Kingdom a special status in a reformed European Union.
 The Government’s position, as set out by the Prime Minister to the House on 22 February, is that the UK will be stronger, safer and better off remaining in a reformed EU.